asadbinkhalid/Sportsvaganza/README.md

   - Scores of ended matches

 ## Installation Inscturctions
-This application is not available on Google Playstore.
+This application is not available on Google Play Store.
 It can only be installed by compiling the source code using Android Studio.